amazon-archives/kinesis-storm-spout/README.md

 1. Edit the *.properties file to configure your Storm topology, Amazon Kinesis stream, and ZooKeeper details.
 For your AWS Credentials, we recommend using IAM roles on Amazon EC2 when possible.
 You can also specify your credentials using system properties, environment variables, or AwsCredentials.properties.
 2. Package the spout and the sample (including all dependencies but excluding Storm itself) into one JAR file.
 3. Deploy the package to Storm via the JAR file, e.g., `storm jar my-spout-sample.jar SampleTopology sample.properties RemoteMode`

 ## Release Notes
 ### Release 1.1 (October 21, 2014)
 + Added support for retrying failed records
 + Added region name support

-### Future Work

-+ Handle closed, split, and merged shards

 ## Related Resources